econoalchemist/UpstreamData-VPN/04 Activating LANs.md

 - Then name this alias something that describes its function, like: `SequesteredNetworks0`.
 - You can enter a description to remind yourself what its function is.
-- This aliase will be used in a firewall rule that will be setup on the LAN that you are trying to separate from the other LANs.
+- This alias will be used in a firewall rule that will be setup on the LAN that you are trying to separate from the other LANs.
 For example, the `LAN-2` network.
 So you want to add your other LANs to the `Network` list.
 This way, `LAN-2` cannot talk to `LAN-1`, `LAN-3`, or `LAN-4`.
 - Click on `Save` at the bottom of the page and then `Apply Changes` at the top of the page.

 ![](assets/pfSenseAdvancedConfig7.png)